CharlesPikachu/musicdl/README.md

 # What's New

-- 2025-11-12: Release musicdl v2.4.0 — Complete code refactor; reintroduced support for music search and downloads on major platforms.
+- 2025-11-12: Released musicdl v2.4.0 — complete code refactor; reintroduced support for music search and downloads on major platforms.

 # Introduction